 It was also in great shape.
 Not quite as immaculate as Dubsdread, but still extremely well-kept.
 The greens were softer an slower, which took some getting used to, but otherwise I was very impressed with the conditions on this course that plays second-fiddle to its big brother.
 In the end, it was well worth the discounted green fee.

 Some pictures from Cog Hill Country Club #4 (Dubsdread) (8/14/12):

 Some pictures from Cog Hill Country Club #2 (Ravines) (8/14/12):

 From Chicago, I drove all the way across Indiana again and to Columbus, Ohio.
 I’ll be playing at Longaberger tomorrow morning.

 For dinner, I decided to try an Ohio staple by stopping at a Skyline Chili restaurant.
 On the menu, all the chili-inspired meals looked good, but I had never had Skyline Chili before and was curious about what made it so distinctive.
 They brought me a small sample and I enjoyed the first couple of bites.
 It’s a very different taste with elements of nutmeg and/or cinnamon in there.

-After a few bites, though, I realized I didn’t like it at all and it was making me nauseous.
+After a few more bites, though, I realized I didn’t like it at all and it was making me nauseous.
 Unfortunately, my order of two coney dogs was already in the works.
-By the time they brought them out, I had not desire to eat them.
+By the time they brought them out, I had no desire to eat them.
 I did my best to force down a few bites and scrape off the chili, but it just made me feel worse and worse.
 The smell and taste was overwhelming.
 I was able to make it to my room here in Columbus, where I couldn’t keep the chili dogs down.